Professional wrestling aerial techniques: Diving leg drop

 Also called guillotine leg drop, this move sees a wrestler jumping from a raised platform landing the bottom side of one leg across the opponent's throat or chest.
 This move was popularized in the 1990s by the famed luchador, Psicosis.
 In the present day, this move is used as the finisher of TNA wrestler Johnny Dango Curtis (JDC), formerly known as Johnny Curtis and Fandango in WWE, calling this move Down and Dirty (formerly known as the Last Dance).

 Moonsault leg drop

 This variation sees the wrestler performing a moonsault but instead of landing on the opponent in a splash position, the wrestler continues the rotation to drive a leg across the downed opponent.
 2 Cold Scorpio popularized this move as a signature called Drop The Bomb.
 Independent wrestler Ruckus has also used this as an occasional move.

 Shooting star leg drop

-The wrestler jumps forward from an elevated position following a full 360° or beyond rotation, driving a leg across the fallen opponent.
+The wrestler jumps forward from an elevated position following a full 360° or beyond rotation, driving a leg across the fallen opponent, Teddy Hart use this move as the "Hart Breaker".